Umekichi Tanaka (1859-1936)

 His family are active members of Hamakua Jodo Mission and continue the tradition of volunteering that Mr. Higaki started many years ago.
-His youngest son, George, currently serves as a Director on our Board of Directors and is always there to lend a helping hand.
+His youngest son, George served on the Board of Directors and is always there to lend a helping hand.

 Photo courtesy of George Higaki